Abby Murphy

 Lemonade

 High summer in Rhode Island.
-The days are long and sticky and oppressive (but not as humid as Ohio, where summer can feel like you're swimming through tar).
-Although the mornings are cool and breezy, they burn off quickly once the blazing sun gets going.
-If you're out for a walk, you probably spend it… Continue reading Lemonade
+The days are long and sticky and oppressive (but not as humid as Ohio, where summer can feel like you’re swimming through tar).
+Although the mornings are cool and breezy, they burn off quickly once… Continue reading

 Nutrition, 1903 style (II)